Solcogito/AutoVersion/README.md

 ### Semantic Versioning & Changelog Automation for Unity and .NET

-AutoVersion Lite automates version bumps, changelog generation, and Git tagging.
+AutoVersion Lite automates version bumps and Git tagging.
 It’s built for Unity and .NET developers who want CI-ready release pipelines — without manual editing.

 ---

 ## 🚀 Overview
-AutoVersion Lite is a **semantic versioning** and **changelog automation** tool.
+AutoVersion Lite is a **semantic versioning** tool.
-It updates versions, generates changelogs from Conventional Commits, and integrates directly with Git and Unity Editor menus.
+It updates versions from Conventional Commits and integrates directly with Git and Unity Editor menus.

 ---